-The District's combined net position at June 30, 2015 compared to fiscal year 2014 is listed in Figure A-3.
-The District's combined net position decreased 16.47% to \$21,890,237.
-The largest portion of the District's net position is its net investment in capital assets.
+The District's combined net position decreased by \$2,796,968 or 46.95% from the prior year.
+The largest portion of the District's net position is invested in capital assets, less the related debt.
 The debt related to the investment in capital assets is liquidated with sources other than capital assets.